williamesanders05/williamesanders05/README.md

 I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.

 - 🔭 I’m currently a Sophomore CS & Math student at UT Austin.
-- 📚 I’m learning Machine and Deep Learning principles while studying Computer Architecture.
+- 📚 I’m interested in learning more about Machine and Deep Learning, Cybersecurity, and greater Software development.
 - 👯 I’m looking for a software development internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/williamsanderss) [Gmail](mailto:williamesanders05@gmail.com)